stewartrule/Backbone-Inquiry/README.md

 ```

-## query
+## Multi operator
-Query is a combination of all the methods above.
+query is a combination of all the methods above.

 #### syntax
 ```coffeescript